xiuyangzhe/houserun/README.md

-please go to [newestcode](https://gitee.com/rockyCode/hourserunning) to get the newest code,the github is too slow for me
+please go to [newestcode git](https://gitee.com/rockyCode/hourserunning) to get the newest code,the github is too slow for me

 # houserun